Young Jim in the pop singing, song composing days.

 Over fifty million American and Canadian people have at one

-time or another listened to the audiobooks of Harry Potter.
+time or another listened to all or parts of the Harry Potter audiobooks.

 Music by Jim